 The more stressed you are, the more likely you will have a panic attack.
 If you don’t take time to slow down, rest or relax, you’ll have too much adrenalin and cortisol floating around in your body.
 These stress hormones help you to cope, but too many of them can create uncomfortable physical sensations.
 See if you recognise any of these:

 - Tight chest

 - Muscle tension

 Anxiety and panic can create these physical sensations, but often you don’t expect them.
 It can be confusing, and your mind quickly misinterprets these sensations to be signs of something catastrophic.

 At times like these, you can feel more stressed.
 Your jobs and security are in doubt, and you are juggling work, parenting, relationship, health and self-care.
-You’ve lost some of the freedom to go out, see friends and family.
-Difficult times create the environment for feeling overwhelmed.
+You’ve lost some of the freedom to go out and see friends and family.
+Difficult times create an environment for feeling overwhelmed.